Deep Empirical Risk Minimization in finance: looking into the future: Estimates and Convergence

 \end{corollary}

-Under the approximation Assumption \ref{a.approximate}, $v^*_k$ converges to $v^*$ as proved in Lemma \ref{l.approximate}.
-Hence, the above result states that as the size of training data increases, the performance of the feedback actions constructed by the neural networks converge to the optimal value provided that the size of the neural networks also tends to infinity in a controlled manner.
+As discussed in Remark \ref{rem.monotone} above, the above assumption on the complexity is satisfied by the neural networks under natural assumptions on the coefficients.
+Also, in Lemma \ref{l.approximate}, {under the density and the regularity assumptions,} we have shown that $v^*_k$ converges to $v^*$.
+Hence, the above result states that as the size of training data increases, the performance of the feedback actions constructed by $\cN_k$ converge to the optimal value provided that the size of the hypothesis classes also tends to infinity in a controlled manner.